nullpomino/nullpomino/readme_en.txt

 		Normally, the game will read keyboard input from LWJGL, which conflicts with SCIM.
 		However, when this option is used, the game will try to read keyboard input directly from your operating system.
 		So you can play the game with SCIM enabled.
+		Please note when "-j" option is used, some keys (such as ;) won't be detected.

 	SDL version problems:
 		If you tried SDL version but it didn't work, you need to manually install libsdl.